sultancodess/ConnectU/README.md

-# 🎓 Alumni Association Platform
+# ConnectU

-🚀 **Alumni Association Platform** is a web-based solution designed to **connect alumni, students, and faculty** of an institution.
+🚀 **ConnectU** is a web-based solution designed to **connect alumni, students, and faculty** of an institution.
 Built using the **MERN stack**, it enables alumni to stay engaged, share experiences, and contribute to the growth of the institution through networking, events, and mentorship programs.

 ---